About This Blog

 18th February 1943 STOP PRESS!
 Coming Soon!
 Cracks in the Nazi War Machine!

-Sixty-nine years ago on this day, the first indications that all was not tickety-boo with Hitler’s Holocaust came to light when Nazi Propaganda Minister Joseph Goebbels delivered a speech at the Berlin Sportpalast to a large but carefully selected audience … Continue reading
+On this day in 1943, the first indications that all was not tickety-boo with Hitler’s Holocaust came to light when Nazi Propaganda Minister Joseph Goebbels delivered a speech at the Berlin Sportpalast to a large but carefully selected audience calling … Continue reading

 16th February 2005 the Kyoto Protocol Comes into (Non) Effect